Andres179012/deploy-orchestrator/README.md

 Updates based in new components project for Automatic Deploy in DigitalOcean and Kubernetes from Repository of Github
-Project Closed, replaced by Dokploy
+Project Closed, replaced by Dokploy and Hostinguer